How Long Do Cracked Nipples Take to Heal When Breastfeeding?

 It’s important that you and your baby stay happy and healthy!
 Cracked nipples are a common experience for newly postpartum parents and shouldn’t immediately be cause for concern.
 If you feel your baby isn’t getting enough nutrients or isn’t attaching to your breast properly, don’t be afraid to reach out to your healthcare provider for guidance.

-Another complication of cracked nipples is potential infection.
+Another complication of cracked or damaged nipples is potential infection.
 Make sure you are examining your breasts and nipples regularly and contact your provider if you notice any of the following:

 - Fissures or cracks aren’t healing after one week